Treatment Issues through the Lens of Health Disparities (6 CE’s)

 This presentation will review and make suggestions for addressing health disparities very broadly.
 Topics will focus on mental health, addictions, and other areas of potential disparity.
-Several other dimensions of potential for disparity will be addressed; like race/ethnicity, gender, country of origin, sexuality, etc.
+Several other dimensions with the potential for disparity will be addressed; including race/ethnicity, gender, country of origin, sexuality, etc.

 The target audience is mental health providers (advanced doctoral level psychology trainees, psychologists in practice, master’s level clinicians, etc).
-There should not be any potential risks beyond the possibility of discomfort.
+There should not be any risks associated with this presentation beyond the possibility of discomfort with the subject matter.

 - Attendees will be able to identify the causes and conditions of health disparities in the United States.

-- Attendees will be able to describe the impact of those health disparities on our clients.
+- Attendees will be able to describe the impact of those health disparities on their clients.

-- Attendees will be able to explain how health disparities continue to impact our treatment efforts.
+- Attendees will be able to explain how health disparities continue to impact treatment efforts.

 - Attendees will be able to describe ways to minimize the impact of health disparities on treatment efforts.